BitterQA

 • 90-day artifact history

-• Failure classification and agent-readable notes
+• Failure classes + agent-readable repair notes

-Access
+06 / Access

-Build the first verification loop.
+Build the first behavior receipt.

 Tell us what your agents or team are changing, which live flow has to stay true, and what evidence would make the next fix obvious.